M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

             onemore = 1
         End If
     End If
-    Dim K As Integer, onr As Long, SUM As Long, hRgn As Long, ont As Long For ii = 0 To TopRows - 1 i = ii
+    Dim k As Integer, onr As Long, sum As Long, hRgn As Long, ont As Long For ii = 0 To TopRows - 1 i = ii
         currentX = scrollme